 SPF or Sender Policy Framework is a technical layer to filter out spammers from spamming, spoofing, and phishing email users.
-It helps in authenticating emails to scale the delivery rates and multiply open and click rates.
+Also, it helps authenticate emails to scale the delivery rates and multiply open and click rates.

-Table of Content
+Table of contents

 What is SPF?